Last Sunday, my husband came home from his mom’s and dropped a bombshell:

 The next morning, I handed in my resignation.

-I worked as an interior architect for a boutique design firm.
-I was mid-project, redesigning a beachside hotel I’d dreamed of for years.
+I worked as an interior architect for a boutique design firm, mid-project on a beachside hotel I’d dreamed of designing since grad school.
 My boss was stunned.
-“We were just considering you for a promotion,” she said.
+“We were just considering you for a promotion,” she said softly.

 I smiled.
 “Sometimes life decides otherwise.”

 But it wasn’t life.
-It was them—my husband and his mother.
+It was my husband and his mother.

-At home, I put on my most obedient face.
+At home, I put on my best obedient-wife performance.
 “I’m ready to help your mom,” I told him that night.
-He kissed my forehead like I was five.
+He kissed my forehead like I was a toddler.
 “Good girl.”

-So, the next day, I showed up at his mother’s house—bright and early, notepad in hand, fake smile on my face.
+So, the next day, I showed up at his mother’s house—bright and early, notepad in hand, fake smile plastered on.

 She greeted me in her robe and curlers, coffee in hand.
 “About time.
 The bathroom hasn’t been cleaned properly in weeks.”